earmingol/scCellFie/README.rst

 Metabolic activity from single-cell and spatial transcriptomics with scCellFie
 -----------------------------------------------------------------------------------------
-scCellFie is a Python-based tool for analyzing metabolic activity at different resolutions.
+scCellFie is a Python-based tool—developed at `the Vento Lab <https://ventolab.org/>`_—for analyzing metabolic activity at different resolutions.
 It efficiently processes both single-cell and spatial data to predict metabolic task activities.
-While its prediction strategy is inspired by `CellFie <https://github.com/LewisLabUCSD/CellFie>`_, another tool from the `Lewis Lab <https://lewislab.ucsd.edu/>`_ originally developed in MATLAB, scCellFie includes a series of improvements and new analyses, such as marker selection, differential analysis, and cell-cell communication inference.
+While its prediction strategy is inspired by `CellFie <https://github.com/LewisLabUCSD/CellFie>`_, a tool from the `Lewis Lab <https://lewislab.ucsd.edu/>`_ originally developed in MATLAB, scCellFie includes a series of improvements and new analyses, such as marker selection, differential analysis, and cell-cell communication inference.